Interested in joining the lab?

 CNU.edu

-"I am an evolutionary ecologist and my interests lie in how animals interact with and respond to environmental variability, using reptiles and amphibians as a study system.
+"I am an evolutionary ecologist and my interests lie in how animals interact with and adapt to environmental variability, using reptiles and amphibians as a study system.
 Environmental variability represents one of the most pressing evolutionary challenges to species persistence and, more broadly, the maintenance of biodiversity.
 Such variability arises from numerous causes—from anthropogenic sources like prescribed fire and the growing threat of global climate change, to natural sources including elevation and latitude habitat gradients or the inherit diversity in social roles found within different mating systems.
 Regardless of its source (or sources), environmental variation has the potential to constrain the form, function, and behavior of individuals, the distribution and evolution of entire populations, and the structure and functioning of ecological communities.
 These considerations form the foundation for our lab's ongoing work."

 -Dr. Lattanzio